Prevent Circular Saw Kickback: 5 Essential Tips

 The beginning and continuation of your cut require precision and attention.

 • Full Speed Before Engagement: Before the blade touches the wood, pull the trigger and allow the saw blade to reach its full operating speed.
-Engaging the wood with a slowly accelerating blade increases the risk of binding and kickback.
+Engaging the wood with a slowly accelerating blade increases binding and kickback risk.

 • Use a Straight Edge or Guide: For accurate and straight cuts, especially when ripping, use a clamped straight edge or a saw guide.
 This prevents the blade from twisting or veering off course, which can cause binding.

 • Steady, Continuous Feed Rate: Feed the saw into the material at a consistent and moderate pace.
-Let the saw do the work; forcing it will strain the motor and increase the risk of kickback.
+Let the saw do the work; forcing it will strain the motor and increase kickback risk.

 • Don’t Pull Back While Blade is Spinning: Never attempt to pull the saw backward out of a cut while the blade is still rotating.
 This action can cause the back of the blade teeth to catch the wood and lead to violent kickback.